openfaas/openfaas.github.io/_posts/2026-02-13-gateway-api-migration.md

 openfaas-gateway-cert    True    openfaas-gateway-cert    2m
 ```

-If the certificate is not become ready, check the cert-manager logs:
+If the certificate doesn't show Ready as True, then you can check the logs of cert-manager's controller, and also its various Custom Resources.

 ```bash
 kubectl logs -n cert-manager deploy/cert-manager
 ```

-You can also explore the various resources created by cert-manager.

 Use either the `get` or `describe` verb for more information about the resources.